ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

 ![Can't resolve host](/images/20_kafka_configuration.png)

 The client (for example a Zeppelin notebook which is running on the master node of the VM ) cannot resolve  the advertised listener "broker:9092" as it has no means to resolve who "broker" is.
+If you should change the advertised listener to localhost:9092 should work, but any other Docker container trying to connect should fail, as to Docker containers point of view, kafka container remains in a different network an localhost would resolve to de Docker container itself.

 Once you use more than one, you are bound to procure the security protocol as well.
 Hence why we write down PLAINTEXT security protocol twice.